jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

   #27 = Utf8               parseInt
 ```

-When you want to load a constant string into the stack to call a method, bytecode contains an instruction `ldc` followed  by the index inside the constant pool:
+When you want to load a constant string into the stack to call a method, the bytecode contains an instruction `ldc` followed  by the index inside the constant pool:
 `ldc #7`

-It allows to share this strings with other bytecode instruction and having a compact representation of the bytecode.
+It allows to share this strings with other bytecode instructions and having a compact representation of the bytecode.

 ### Merging constant pools

-When retransforming a class, bytecode may have changed so constant may have changed as well.
-We need to adjust entries: create additionals, remove unnecessaries.
-This is done by copying the original then merging.
-As entries of constant pool can reference each other, loading it involved also a pass for resolution. in the example above, entry #1
+When retransforming a class, the bytecode may have changed so the constants may have changed as well.
+We need to adjust entries: create new ones and remove the unneeded.
+This is done by copying the original ones then do a merge.
+As entries can reference each other, loading the constant pool involved also a pass for resolution.
+In the example above, entry #1
 `#1 = Methodref #4.#21`
-reference entry #4 and #21, so we need to resolve it to get all information needed when a bytecode refernce this #1 entry like invoking this method.
+references entry #4 and #21, so we need to resolve it to get all information needed when a bytecode references this #1 entry like invoking this method.

 For its internal representation the JVM is using some specific values to indicate the state of the constant pool entry resolved/unresolved.

-If we look at the stacktrace from our Metaspace OOM happenswe can see
+If we look at the stacktrace from where the Metaspace OOM happens, we can see

 ```
 ...